ayajshaikh/ec2-lambda-start-stop/README.md

 # ec2-lambda-start-stop
-AWS Lambda to start and stop the EC2 instances
+AWS Lambda to schedule the start and stop the EC2 instances.

 1. Create a Node.js Lamnda Function say "ec2-lambda-start-stop"
 2. Policy required: